your ultimate smoke detectors GUIDE

 Now quiz your friends about this today.
 Be that smoke alarm expert within your group!

-The 2 broad types of smoke alarms are that of photoelectric and ionization.
-There are plenty of information online about how these 2 types of smoke alarm work, so we will briefly introduce the mechanics and not go deep.
-What you should know are the pros and cons of these 2 types of smoke alarms.
+The 2 broad types of smoke detectors are that of photoelectric and ionization.
+There are plenty of information online about how these 2 types of smoke detector work, so we will briefly introduce the mechanics and not go deep.
+What you should know are the pros and cons of these 2 types of smoke detectors.

 In other types, typically chamber types, the light is not directed at the sensor, which is not illuminated in the absence of particles.
 If the air in the chamber contains particles (smoke or dust), the light is scattered and some of it reaches the sensor, triggering the alarm.